bytewax/bytewax/docs/guide/contributing/local-development.md

 ```

 This will compile the library in _debug mode_ and will have poor
 performance.
-See <project:#xref-performance> for how to compile for
+See <project:#xref-profiling> for how to compile for
 proper local benchmarking.

 ### Running a Dataflow